MapleWithoutWords/ExcelToObject/README.en.md

-#### 原理
+#### Principle

 ![image-20221207000351142](.\doc\images\image-20221207000351142.png)

-1. 通过excel的名称管理器，与实体的属性名称匹配起来
+1. Match with the attribute name of the entity through the name manager of Excel
-2. 通过传入的实体，获取实体属性。找出sheetName中的名称管理器，每个名称的坐标。进行读取。
+2. Get entity attributes through the passed in entity.
+Find out the name manager in sheetName and the coordinates of each name.
+Read.

-#### 参与贡献
+#### Contribution

-1. Fork 本仓库
+1. Fork the repository
-2.  新建 Feat_xxx 分支
+2. Create Feat_xxx branch
-3.  提交代码
+3. Commit your code
-4.  新建 Pull Request
+4. Create Pull Request